The Predator (film): Cast

-Other cast members in smaller roles include R. J. Fetherstonhaugh as Agent Thomas J. Church, Peter Shinkoda as Dr. Yamada, Lochlyn Munro as Lieutenant General Marks, Nikolas Dukic as Derek, Gabriel LaBelle as E.J., Niall Matter as Sapir, Mike Dopud as Dupree, and Garry Chalk as Postal Worker.
+Other cast members in smaller roles include R. J. Fetherstonhaugh as Agent Church, Peter Shinkoda as Dr. Yamada, Lochlyn Munro as Lieutenant General Marks, Nikolas Dukic as Derek, Gabriel LaBelle as E.J., Niall Matter as Sapir, Mike Dopud as Dupree, and Garry Chalk as a postal worker.
 The Predators were portrayed in-suit and via motion capture by stuntmen Brian A. Prince and Kyle Strauts, with vocal work by Brian A. Prince.

-Françoise Yip briefly appears as Ms. Cullen Yutani, an operative of "Project Stargazer", reprising her role from Aliens vs. Predator: Requiem, although her speaking scenes were cut.
+Françoise Yip has a brief, non-speaking role (credited as ‘Tracking Supervisor’), after previously playing Ms. Yutani in Aliens vs. Predator: Requiem.
 Stuntwoman Breanna Watkins, in scenes that were filmed but not used, portrayed Ellen Ripley in one alternate ending, and an adult Rebecca "Newt" Jorden in a second alternate ending, meant to tie in to the Alien franchise in which those characters first appeared and set up an Alien vs. Predator-focused sequel film, depicted as having travelled back in time as the "Predator Killer".
 Edward James Olmos had a supporting role as General Woodhurst, but his scenes were cut due to time constraints.

 Production

 Pre-production

 In June 2014, Fox announced a sequel.
 Shane Black, who also starred as supporting character Rick Hawkins in Predator, directed, and co-wrote with Fred Dekker, while John Davis produced.
 Davis has said of the film that he thinks it is fresh and reimagines the franchise in a "different, interesting way".
 In February 2016, Black stated that the title of the new sequel would be The Predator.
 He has referred to the project as an event film which aims to elevate the Predator series: "It's an attempt to 'event-ise' the Predator again...
 [An attempt to] make it more mysterious."
 Black also expressed that the film would mark a return to the "intimate" scale of the original film and that the filmmakers hoped to achieve “the same sense of wonderment and newness that Close Encounters had when that came out.”

 The film is set in the present day and the titular character has upgraded armor.
-Black has said that he looked for plot details set up in the previous Predator movies that he could retrospectively link back to with the new film.
-To that end, Jake Busey was cast as Sean Keyes, the son of Peter Keyes (a character who was portrayed by Busey's father Gary Busey in Predator 2).
+Black confirmed that the film takes place between the events of Predator 2 (1990) and Predators (2010).
+Jake Busey was cast as Sean Keyes, the son of Peter Keyes (a character who was portrayed by Busey's father Gary Busey in Predator 2).
 In February 2016, the studio revealed a teaser image of the film, confirming the title The Predator.

 Chief-executive-officer of 20th Century Fox Stacey Snider shared her thoughts on The Predator and Shane Black and Fred Dekker's script: